PigsCanFlyLabs/device-fw/README.md

 For clarity the client _should not_ send another message until after the message is ackd with eather "MSGID: {id}" or "ERROR: ..."

 For 'P':
-The message represents a phone id / profile.
+The message sets a phone id / profile.
 No response.

+For 'Q':
+Query the device to determine if it's set up.
+If so returns `PHONEID: {phone_id}`, if not returns `ERROR: "{device_id}" not configured`.

 TODO:
 For '?':